svaze30/codefolio/README.md

-# codefolio
+# Codefolio

-My Portfolio made for Face codefolio
+This Portfolio project was created for FACE Codefolio